broeker/spacebook/pages/home.md

 ![Performance](/static/img/spacebook.png)

 ::: callout
-If you enable the optional Netlify CMS you will lose 2-3 performance points due to the required loading of the Netlify identity script but this is a pretty swell starting point. 👍
+**Did you know?** If you enable the optional Netlify CMS, you will typically lose 2-3 performance points due to the required loading of the Netlify identity script but this is a pretty swell starting point. 👍
 :::

 If you wish, you may customize your spacebook or use it as the basis for your creating your own starter.
 It was built on the [shoulders of giants](/credits).